cibinmathew/aws-utils/scripts/billing/Readme.md

 ## Notes
 - Cost and usage API calls are billable.
-The [pricing](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/pricing/) is negligle compared to the charges when it might go unnoticed.
+    - The [pricing](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/pricing/) is negligle compared to the charges when it might go unnoticed.
+    - When there are too many resources, pagination might be used in api calls.